claytonflesher/ure/README.md

 Ure's current public methods are:

+`#==()` - Evaluates the fields.
+Returns true if the passed argument is an Ure class and they are the same members and values.

+`#members` - Returns an array of the required keywords.

 `#[]` - Because Ure doesn't care about indexing, this allows users to treat instances of Ure as a hash.

 `#each(&block)` - Converts the fields into a hash and calls each on them.